johann-solo/oliveandmango.github.io/site/content/blog/2018-03-21-salted-olive-oil-chocolate-chunk-cookies-with-almonds.md

 thumbnail: /images/uploads/2018_03_21_salted_olive_oil_chocolate_chunk_cookies_with_almonds_1.jpg
 categories: ["desserts"]
 tags: ["cookies", "chocolate", "almonds"]
-excerpt: Loaded rich and thick chocolate chunk cookies will keeping you coming back for more
+excerpt: Loaded rich and thick chocolate chunk cookies will keep you coming back for more
 ---

 I’m always in search of a great cookie and especially a chocolate chip one.
 There are so many variations out there and I want to try them all.
 Everyone has very different tastes when it comes to what they like in there chocolate chip cookies, probably the reason for all the variations.